Chalarangelo/30-seconds-of-code/blog_posts/javascript-callbacks.md

 };

 const importantFiles = ['id-card.txt', 'bank-number.txt'];
-importanFiles.map(parseData); // 'bank-number.txt'` has been deleted
+importantFiles.map(parseData); // 'bank-number.txt'` has been deleted
 ```

 The example above, while a bit unlikely, demonstrates a case where a simple index from `Array.prototype.map()` could wreak havoc on the entire filesystem due to a harmless version bump of an external dependency.
 This is the kind of bug that is hard to track down and causes a ton of headaches when debugging as you struggle to understand how a version bump without breaking changes could cause this.